spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/03.step-details/docs.md

 At the right end side of every step you will see three options.

 - The arrow drops down your step so you can edit it's details.
-- The paper icon dupliates your workflow.
+- The paper icon dupliates your step.
 - The cross deletes your step.
 Be careful doing this because it cannot be undone.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/03.step-details/Screen%20Shot%202020-10-26%20at%2011.19.25%20am.png)